Workshop on Human Error and Complex Systems in Clinical Environments

 will be selected for a forthcoming book to be edited in this area.

-J. Michael Connor, Medical Genetics, University of Glasgow Medical School.
+Michael Connor, Inst. of Medical Genetics, University of Glasgow Medical School.

 John Fox, Imperial Cancer Research Fund.

-David Woods, Institute for Ergonomics, Ohio State University.
+David Woods, Center for Cognitive Science, Ohio State University.

-Department of Computer Science, University of Glasgow, Glasgow, G12 8QJ, Scotland.
+Department of Computer Science, University of Glasgow, Glasgow, G12 8QJ.